aidatapros/microsoftgovernance/README.md

 ## Phases
 * First make sure M365 Group Governance in order - (even if you just focus on the way you name your 365 groups and how they show up in the list, then departments, and divisons then organisation)
-* Have people to enrol their Devices (ensure access governance has frictionless MFA and implement conditional access policies)
+* Have people to enrol their Devices (ensure access governance has frictionless MFA and implement conditional access policies and continuous access evaluation)
 * Have health Devices then Evolve to Zero Trust

 ## Top 5 Points to Reinforce: